giovi321/ReMarkable-scripts/README.md

 ## Convert.sh
 Watch a directory and automatically convert .doc, .docx, .ppt, .pptx files to pdf

+Configuration:
+- Change the variables in the variables section of the script
+- Run `chmod +x convert.sh`

 ## How to automatically run the scripts
 In order to automatically run the scripts we will use cron and systemd.